the-alchemist88/Cpp_helper_codes/constexpr_keyword.md

 false
 true

-- Compiler may not allocate storage for x due to optimization reasons.
+- Compiler may not allocate storage for x due to optimization reasons(for example if a variable is not used).
 However in some ways programmer can force it:
 ```cpp
 constexpr int x{7};
 std::cout << &x;